flutter/flutter/engine/src/flutter/lib/web_ui/README.md

 If you have questions, contact the Flutter Web team on Flutter Discord on the
 \#hackers-web-🌍 channel.

+#### Firefox

+We test with Firefox on LUCI in the Linux Web Engine builder.
+The process for rolling Firefox is even easier than Chromium.
+Simply update `browser_lock.yaml` with the latest version of Firefox, and run `browser_roller.dart`.

 ##### **browser_roller.dart**

 The script has the following command-line options: